-181 Applied Music I ‡ (.5)
+181 Applied Music I ‡ (.5) UC:CSU

 Prerequisite: Audition.

 Corequisite: Music 180 and 250.
-Lecture, 1 hour.

 Required for the AA degree in Music.
 Parallels the offering for and requirements of UC and CSU music majors.
 Designed to develop study, practice, and performance skills on a student's principal instrument or voice through private lessons.

-182 Applied Music II ‡ (.5)
+182 Applied Music II ‡ (.5) UC:CSU

 Prerequisite: Music 181.
 Corequisite: Music 180 and 250.
-Lecture, 1 hour.

 Required for the AA degree in Music.
 Parallels the offering for and requirements of UC and CSU music majors.
 Designed to develop study, practice, and performance skills on a student's principal instrument or voice through private lessons.

-183 Applied Music III ‡ (.5)
+183 Applied Music III ‡ (.5) UC:CSU

 Prerequisite: Music 182.
 Corequisite: Music 180 and 250.
-Lecture, 1 hour.

 Required for the AA degree in Music.
 Parallels the offering for and requirements of UC and CSU music majors.
 Designed to develop study, practice, and performance skills on a student's principal instrument or voice through private lessons.

-184 Applied Music IV ‡ (.5)
+184 Applied Music IV ‡ (.5) UC:CSU

 Prerequisite: Music 183.
 Corequisite: Music 180 and 250.
-Lecture, 1 hour.

 Required for the AA degree in Music.
 Parallels the offering for and requirements of UC and CSU music majors.
 Designed to develop study, practice, and performance skills on a student's principal instrument or voice through private lessons.